Abu-Taher01/Predict-the-Introverts-from-the-Extroverts/README.md

 - **Platform**: Kaggle Competition
 - **Category**: Classification Challenge

 **Note**: While the public leaderboard showed strong performance (Top 20%), the private leaderboard performance was significantly lower.
 This occurred because Kaggle automatically selected the best model from the public dataset submissions, but my alternative model (which performed better on cross-validation) was not selected for the final evaluation.
-This highlights the importance of proper model selection strategy in Kaggle competitions.

 ## 🚀 Features